ClementGrouzard/symfony_task-tracker/README.md

 TODO :

-1) Implement Delete Button, Postpone button and Update Button;
+1) Implement Update Button;
-2) Implement a logger to save todolists;
+2) Connect the app with a front-end framework
-3) Connect the app with a front-end framework
+3) Implement a logger to save todolists;